bnonni/Georgia-Interactive/README.md

 ### Members: Bryan Nonni, Alex Fleming, Steve Faussnacht

-#### To run this project locally, you will need nodeJS, npm & a npm package called reload.
-To test if you have these dependencies, run the following commands in a terminal, git bash or powershell (windows)
+#### To run this project locally, you will need nodeJS, npm & a npm package called reload

+##### To test if you have these dependencies, run the following commands in a terminal, git bash or powershell (windows)

 * nodeJS